rb3nzr/SL-OST-Exp/README.md

-Repo for my experiments with payload creation and sideloading/forward sideloading.
+Repo for my experiments with payload creation and DLL hijacking/sideloading.
 **WIP** - will update over time, as I learn more.

 Todo: